junxit/us-congress-bills-112/metadata.md

 - 2012-07-26 — Introduced in House
 - 2012-07-26 — Introduced in House
 - 2012-07-26 — Referred to the House Committee on the Judiciary.
+- 2012-08-14 — Referred to the Subcommittee on Immigration Policy and Enforcement.
+- 2012-12-05 — Considered under suspension of the rules. (consideration: CR H6650-6652)
+- 2012-12-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6223.
+- 2012-12-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-05 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2012-12-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6650-6651)
+- 2012-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6650-6651)
+- 2012-12-05 — The title of the measure was amended.
+Agreed to without objection.